Manual versus automatic driving

 But is there any worth in considering driving an automatic?

 - Automatics, in general are far easier to drive.

-- It’s important to remember that automatic vehicles can be much better for those with any limited mobility or a disability as they are easier to control and easier to learn in.
+- It’s important to remember that automatic vehicles can be much better for those with any limited mobility or disability as they are easier to control and easier to learn in.

-- Drivers have less to worry about, thinking what to do with the feet and hands, which allows them to concentrate on the road instead.
+- Drivers have less to worry about, thinking of what to do with the feet and hands, which allows them to concentrate on the road instead.

 - You cannot drive a manual car on an automatic licence.